CenjhihLi/robust_federated_learning/README.md

 The aggregator can be easily applied to Nvidia's NVFlare and Clara train which are developed for real federated learning system.

 Author: Cen-Jhih Li
 Belongs: Academia Sinica, Institute of Statistical Science, Robust federated learning project
 # Dataset:

 Including emnist, mnist, fashion_MNIST, chest xray data.

 # Build environment in anaconda
-see build_env.txt
+see `build_env.txt`

 Ubundo 16, 18, and 20 should all be fine

-remove the EMNIST part in the code and do not need to install tensorflow-federated if not using EMNIST
+remove the EMNIST part in the code and no need to install tensorflow-federated if not using EMNIST
 # Training

-Using the command in cmd_run.txt to implement the experiments.
+Using the command in `cmd_run.txt` to implement the experiments.
-(with conda env cmds.
-If using docker, ignore the conda parts)
 # Python scripts

 main script (run experiments): `run_experiment.py`